bbriscoe/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

   convex function.

 Principle 2:
-: To be Reno-friendly, CUBIC is designed to behave like Reno TCP in networks with short RTTs and small bandwidth where Reno TCP performs well.
+: To be Reno-friendly, CUBIC is designed to behave like Reno in networks with short RTTs and small bandwidth where Reno performs well.

 Principle 3: